Treatments to help you reach your weight loss goals in as little as three months.

 The most effective way to lose weight is to combine obesity treatment with permanent lifestyle changes in both diet and exercise.

-Picking the right time is the key to the success of weight loss.
+Picking the right time is the key to success when it comes to weight loss.
 Do not choose to make a fundamental change to your lifestyle if you have already committed to other changes in your life, which may increase stress and threaten the success of your weight loss, such as moving home or starting a new job.

 What are the obesity treatment options?

-If you have a BMI of over 30 you are obese and this poses an increased likelihood of serious medical issues.
+If you have a BMI of over 30 you are classed as clinically obese and this poses an increased likelihood of serious medical issues.
 Slimming pills are available without prescription and are often a popular choice, however the weight loss claims are not always guaranteed.

-PrivateDoc’s doctors may prescribe Xenical to patients that have a BMI of 30 or more.
-Xenical is a prescription only medication and can only be ordered with a prescription issued by a doctor.
-PrivateDoc’s doctors will assess if Xenical is the appropriate obesity treatment for you.
+PrivateDoc’s doctors may prescribe to patients that have a BMI of 30 or more.
+The treatment options mentioned are all prescription only medication.
+PrivateDoc’s doctors will assess your condition and decide the most appropriate obesity treatment for you.